 Sometimes my hardware fails too.
 The symptoms?
 My PC was rebooting constantly, never making it into Windows.
 This can put a bit of a damper on a web developer’s career.
-Thankfully, I knew a guy who could take a look at it for me right away.
+Thankfully, it was an easy fix.
 Continue reading “Sometimes my hardware fails too.”

 I have been seeing fake browser updates popping up from advertisements on otherwise legit sites here lately, especially on links posted on Facebook.

 These often pop up with a logo of the browser you’re using and a legitimate looking background, and say something to make you think your computer it at risk if you don’t download the update immediately.
 Like the image here that says “Urgent Firefox update.”
 The file it was trying to download was “urgent security patch.exe”